Written by Natasha Kiemel-Incorvaia, Registered Psychologist | Last updated: December 2025

 If you are experiencing anxiety, you may be eligible for a Medicare rebate.
 To receive a Medicare rebate, you are required to have a valid Mental Health Care Plan from a General Practitioner (GP).
 It is generally your GP who will determine your eligibility for a MHCP.

 If you are wanting to explore this option for yourself, it is best to call and book an appointment with your GP.
 As you will require a longer appointment, it is important to inform the admin team why you are booking the appointment.
 Alternatively, many GP practices have a MHCP option available when booking online.
 Booking your appointment online can be helpful if you don’t want to discuss why you are booking an appointment with the admin team.
+Visit our comprehensive Medicare page to learn more about MHCP.

 Appointment Cost

-Initial appointments are 1 hour and $210
+• Initial appointments are 1 hour and $230

-• Subsequent appointments are $195 (50 mins)
+• Subsequent appointments are 50 minutes and $215

-If you have a valid MHCP you will be receive a $96.65 rebate back after your appointment for up to 10 sessions a calendar year.
+If you have a valid MHCP you will be receive a $98.95 rebate back after your appointment for up to 10 sessions a calendar year.

 If you don’t have a MHCP you may also be eligible to claim back a portion of your appointment cost under your private health insurance.